mna/agora/doc/wiki/lang-ref.md

 A `continue` statement skips the rest of the `for` body and jumps to the execution of the `post` statement of the 3-part `for`, or to the execution of the `condition` in a `while`-equivalent `for` loop (or a `for range` loop), or to the first statement of the `for` body in an infinite loop.

 It is an invalid statement outside a `for` loop.

+### The range statement

+The `range` statement is used in `for` loops and is explained in the `for` statement section.

+### The yield statement

+The `yield` statement is used to return values to the caller and suspend a function's execution, while waiting to resume after this statement.
+This effectively turns the function into a coroutine. `yield` returns a value to the caller, but also returns a value to the coroutine once it is resumed.

+A coroutine is resumed simply by calling the function again.

 ## Built-in functions